Dave-team/Knowledge-base/CBT.md

 Sometimes, we need to step back and let go of our critical self.
 Acceptance of thoughts and moods is sometimes a worthwhile alternative to identifying, evaluating, and changing thoughts.
 Acceptance involves observing your thoughts, moods, and physical reactions without making judgments about them.
 Be curious rather than critical.
 Think about the bigger picture.
 What are the benefits of accepting this rather than being distressed?
 Are you focusing on only the negative parts of this experience and not recognizing other dimensions?
 Are there aspects to the situation that counterbalance the negative parts?
 If you can accept the parts that distress you, will you be able to enjoy or appreciate the rest of your experience more easily?

+## Handling physical reactions
+- Be in touch with your body and understand the feeling.
+Be curious about it

 ## Testing our assumptions
 Often, anxiety is described as 'If...Then' statements.
 "If I speak - people will think X"